Chart Color Schemes

 Seaford Meadows is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Seaford Meadows, as per the latest Census evaluation, 88.4% of dwellings were houses, with the remaining 11.6% consisting of semi-detached properties, apartments, and other dwelling types.
-This is similar to Adelaide metro's composition of 89.2% houses and 10.7% other dwellings.
-Home ownership in Seaford Meadows stood at 12.8%, with mortgaged dwellings at 49.0% and rented ones at 38.2%.
-The median monthly mortgage repayment was $1,610, higher than Adelaide metro's average of $1,452.
-Weekly rent in Seaford Meadows was recorded at $360, compared to Adelaide metro's $314.
-Nationally, Seaford Meadows' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+In Seaford Meadows, as per the latest Census, 88.4% of dwellings were houses and 11.6% were other types such as semi-detached homes, apartments, or 'other' dwellings.
+This compares to Adelaide metro's figures of 89.2% houses and 10.7% other dwellings.
+Home ownership in Seaford Meadows stood at 12.8%, with mortgaged dwellings making up 49.0% and rented ones 38.2%.
+The median monthly mortgage repayment was $1,610, surpassing Adelaide metro's average of $1,452.
+The median weekly rent in Seaford Meadows was recorded at $360, slightly higher than Adelaide metro's figure of $314.
+Nationally, Seaford Meadows' mortgage repayments were lower than the Australian average of $1,863, while rents were below the national figure of $375.

 Frequently Asked Questions - Housing